nojaf/blog/content/blog/world-domination-part-one/index.md

 ## Fantomas Five

-Besides the performance there are some [other topics](https://github.com/fsprojects/fantomas/issues/2160) planned for the next major.
+Besides the performance there are some [other topics](https://github.com/fsprojects/fantomas/issues/2160) planned for the next major release.

 ### fantomas-tool -> fantomas

-We renamed the dotnet tool from [fantomas-tool](https://www.nuget.org/packages/fantomas-tool/4.7.9) to [fantomas](https://www.nuget.org/packages/fantomas/5.0.0-alpha-005).
+We renamed the .NET tool from [fantomas-tool](https://www.nuget.org/packages/fantomas-tool/4.7.9) to [fantomas](https://www.nuget.org/packages/fantomas/5.0.0-alpha-007).
-From now on, you can just install it using `dotnet tool install fantomas`.
+From now on, you can just install it using `dotnet tool install fantomas --prerelease`.

 > dotnet tool install fantomas --prerelease

 ### Logo

-A while ago, we posted [a poll](https://en.99designs.be/logo-design/contests/redesign-software-program-logo-make-more-compelling-1157921/poll/436a424158/vote?utm_source=voting_app&utm_medium=web&utm_campaign=voting) for a logo contest.
+We posted [a poll](https://en.99designs.be/logo-design/contests/redesign-software-program-logo-make-more-compelling-1157921/poll/436a424158/vote?utm_source=voting_app&utm_medium=web&utm_campaign=voting) for a logo contest.
-For the next major, we want to work on the Fantomas branding as well.
+For the next major release, we want to work on the Fantomas branding as well.
 A first step here was looking for a new logo:

 ![New Fantomas logo](new_fantomas_logo.jpg)

 ## Get Back

-I'm well aware that having a faster formatter won't necessarily bring you in if you are not using Fantomas today.
+Having a faster formatter won't necessarily bring you in if you are not using Fantomas today.
-All change is hard and even though Fantomas follows the [F# style guide](https://docs.microsoft.com/en-us/dotnet/fsharp/style-guide/formatting), some people still don't use it.
+Even though Fantomas follows the [F# style guide](https://docs.microsoft.com/en-us/dotnet/fsharp/style-guide/formatting), some people still don't use it.

-At the end of last year I had a change of heart about [Stroustrup bracket style](https://github.com/fsprojects/fantomas/issues/1408#issuecomment-1000197855).
+At the end of last year, I had a change of heart about [Stroustrup bracket style](https://github.com/fsprojects/fantomas/issues/1408#issuecomment-1000197855).
 The re-opening of this issue was well received by the community:

 ![Community feedback](Stroustrup-bracket-style-feedback.png)

-Settings are evil and I prefer an opinionated view on the style of things.
-Yet at the same time, I do want to be open to feedback of the community.
+I prefer an opinionated view on the style of things, yet at the same time I want to be open to feedback of the community.
-It is a very polarizing matter for me personally, it is bad idea and I do want to allow it at the same time.

-> it is bad idea and I do want to allow it at the same time

 ### Ragnarok

-Before re-opening that issue, I wanted to see how far the rabbit hole went.
-And though it is not shallow, it is also not Pandora's box either.
-I made an initial proof of concept and got something working.
+Before re-opening that issue, I made an initial proof of concept and got something working.

 Later [Josh DeGraw](https://github.com/josh-degraw) [ported the code](https://github.com/fsprojects/fantomas/pull/2161) and you can now activate it by adding:
 ```